Objective

 UNIT – IV

-Initial conditions in elements-Evaluating initial conditions
+TRANSIENT ANALYSIS: Initial conditions in elements-Evaluating initial conditions

 in networks-Transient response of R-L, R-C, R-L-C circuits (Series combinations only)